| |

 expected latency.
 Asymptotically, our design has the best attainable:

-(i) throughput; (ii) worst-case latency; (iii) average-case latency.
+(i) throughput; (ii) worst-case latency; (iii) average-case latency for any input distribution (!).
 Given its

 performance characteristics, it also has the best possible area.